 toolbar or Distribution

-Charts toolbar, click Minimal Pairs.
+Charts toolbar, click

 Each group heading displays the specific phonetic data in the search environments, followed by a list of the records in the group.